return42/sphkerneldoc/linux_src_doc/mm/khugepaged_c.rst

 Basic scheme is simple, details are more complex:
 - allocate and freeze a new huge page;
-- scan over radix tree replacing old pages the new one
+- scan page cache replacing old pages with the new one
 + swap in pages if necessary;
 + fill in gaps;
-+ keep old pages around in case if rollback is required;
++ keep old pages around in case rollback is required;
-- if replacing succeed:
+- if replacing succeeds:
 + copy data over;
 + free old pages;
 + unfreeze huge page;
 - if replacing failed;
 + put all pages back and unfreeze them;
-+ restore gaps in the radix-tree;
++ restore gaps in the page cache;
 + free huge page;

 ..
 This file was automatic generated / don't edit.